ChibuikemLucas/ChibuikemLucas/README.md

 ### 🤝 Open to Collaborate On:

-- 🚀 Creative frontend UI/UX projects
+- 🚀 Creative frontend and backend projects of any kind.
 - 🧩 Open-source tools with interactive/visual components
 - 📱 React Native mobile experiences
-- 🎯 Startups or teams needing **visually stunning** interfaces
+- 🎯 Startups or teams needing **visually stunning** interfaces and great backend features.

 ---